-However, policies vary by company.
-Below are credit card minimum payment policies for major credit card issuers:
+But policies vary by company.
+Here are credit card minimum-payment policies for some major credit card issuers.

 How paying only the credit card minimum payment costs you more

-Keep in mind that if you pay only the minimum payment each month, it will take much longer to pay off your credit card balance.
+Keep in mind that if you pay only the minimum payment each month, it’ll take much longer to pay off your credit card balance.

 That’s because a lot of cards come with high interest rates.
-Paying only the minimum will cause you to pay more in interest and extend the term of your debt, according to Bruce McClary at National Federation for Credit Counseling (NFCC).
+Paying only the minimum will cause you to pay more in interest and extend the term of your debt, according to Bruce McClary at National Federation for Credit Counseling.

-For example, if you have a credit card balance of $7,800 with an interest rate of 15 percent and you make a 3 percent minimum payment of $234 each month, it would take 44 months to repay the debt entirely, plus you’d pay a staggering $2,353 in interest.
+For example, if you have a credit card balance of $7,800 with an interest rate of 15% and you make a 3% minimum payment of $234 each month, it would take 44 months to repay the debt entirely — plus you’d pay a staggering $2,353 in interest.